This post may contain affiliate links. Please read my disclosure policy.

 I like to sprinkle pecans on top because once chilled and set, you can stack the cookies between sheets of wax or parchment paper for storing.
 And I love the flavor of toasted pecans in, or on, these cookies.
 The combination of textures from the cookie, frosting, and pecans is perfection.

 For a visual cue, pipe tiny carrots on top using some of the frosting tinted orange and green.
-You don’t need much!
+These are great for Easter, too.

 We love hiding vegetables in our dessert!